mpeeples2008/ArchNetSci/_book/05-visualization.md

 ### Communities and Groups

 Showing communities or other groups in network visualizations can be as simple as color coding nodes or edges as we have seen in many examples here.
 It is sometimes also useful to highlight groups by creating a convex hull or circle around the relevant points.
-This can be done in ggraph using the `geom_mark_hull` command within the `ggforce` package.
+This can be done in `ggraph` using the `geom_mark_hull` command within the `ggforce` package.
+You will also need a package called `concaveman` that allows you to set the concavity of the hulls around points.

 The following chunk of code provides a simple example using the Louvain clustering algorithm.